Positive Reinforcement Rattlesnake Avoidance

 This class is one of a kind and very rare!

-Snake avoidance training using positive reinforcement methods is a pinnacle of Training to a T. No shock collars are needed and there’s no need to repeat the class or go back for a booster shock.
+Snake avoidance training using positive reinforcement methods is a pinnacle of Training to a T. We do not use shock collars and there’s no need to repeat the class or go back for a booster shock.
 In fact, this class doesn’t focus on fear or pain at all.
-You will learn how to train each foundational behavior in this class, so no prior training is required.
+We teach you how to train your dog on each foundational behavior you will need in the class.
+No prior training is required.
 From there, we will take those behaviors to the next level and learn how to transition them into the outdoors and onto the trail.
 At the end of the six week course, you and your dog will have the knowledge needed to continue training and perfecting rattlesnake avoidance without ever shocking your dog.
 When available, the final class includes training with a live, humanely sourced, rattlesnake.